 Principal Audit Procedures:

-Our audit was focused on income recognition, asset classification and provisioning pertaining to advances considering the materiality of the balances.
+Our audit was focused on the processofincomerecognition, asset classification and provisioning pertaining to advances, in accordance with the guidelines issued by Reserve Bank of India, considering the materiality of the balances.

-We assessed the Bank's system in place to identify and provide for nonperforming assets.
+We assessed the efficacy of Bank's system and the processes in place to identify the non-performing assets and create provision against such non-performing assets.

-Our audit approach consisted of testing of the design and operating effectiveness of the internal controls with respect to the followings:
+Our audit approach consisted of testing of the design and operating effectiveness of the internal controls with respect to the following:

-• Assessing the Controls with respect to approval, documentation, disbursement, monitoring of advances.
+• Assessing the Controls with respect to approval, documentation, disbursement and monitoring of advances.

 • Review of the CBS and other related & allied systems for compliance with the prudential norms issued by Reserve Bank of India.